-We have recently expanded Child & Adolescent services in our Newton Corner location with a team of clinicians who specialize in treating children, adolescents, and their families.
+We have recently expanded Child & Adolescent services in our North Station and Newton-Watertown locations with a team of clinicians who specialize in treating children, adolescents, and their families.
 Services include individual therapy and medication management & consulting, treating a wide range of concerns.
 Get to know our Child & Adolescent team:

 Dr. Rezendes enjoys working together with clients presenting with a variety of difficulties including but not limited to anxiety & stress related problems, depression & mood issues, relationship concerns, and life transitions.
 Dr. Rezendes’ research interests include the intersection of culture and psychological development and the relationship between aggression, violent media, and sports.

 Dr. Rezendes earned a doctoral degree from the Massachusetts School of Professional Psychology.
 He completed his internship training at the Counseling Center at the University of Massachusetts – Dartmouth and completed post-doctoral training at Tufts University Counseling and Mental Health Service.

 Coordinator for Child & Adolescent Services

 Dr. Tecce is a licensed psychologist with extensive experience in the treatment and psychological assessment of adolescents, adults, and families.
 She tailors her approach to meet the individual needs of her clients to create a safe environment for them to explore and share.
 She is emotionally present and flexible while incorporating humor.
 Dr. Tecce accepts clients as young as age 8.

 Dr. Tecce’s clinical interests include, but are not limited to child & families in high conflict divorce, adjustment disorders, academic concerns, acculturation issues, emerging adults, life transitions, trauma, depression, anxiety, and first time therapy clients.